dmfranklin/quantum-module/README.md

    ```bash
    pretext view web --no-launch
    ```
    to start the server without automatically launching a browser.
-The textbook will be available at [http://localhost:8128/output/web](http://localhost:8128/output/web).
+The module will be available at [http://localhost:8128/output/web](http://localhost:8128/output/web).

 ## Adding New Lessons